Raylin009/hello_again/README.md

 12.12.2020
 I want to have the run time for edit and delete to be consant.
 I think i can do that if i let every todo item manage their own state.
 Nahhh non of this matters just get it done so we can move on to redux and stuff

+12.14.2020
+I need to test the delete function